Consolidating SAP Licenses Across Multiple Systems Globally

 Understanding SAP’s license models is the first step in tackling consolidation.
 SAP licenses generally fall into three categories:

-• Named User Licenses: Assigned to individuals (by name).
+- Named User Licenses: Assigned to individuals (by name).
 Each user needs an appropriate license type (e.g., Professional, Limited, Employee) based on their role and activities.
 Example: A finance manager might require a Professional User license, whereas a clerk might use an Employee User license.
 Importantly, one named user license covers a person’s access across all SAP systems they use – you should not purchase separate user licenses for the same individual on different systems.
 In other words, “each SAP user requires a single named user license regardless of how many SAP systems they are using.”
-The challenge is identifying those duplicate user accounts to avoid double-counting.
+The challenge is identifying duplicate user accounts to avoid double-counting.
 We discuss this in depth below.

-• Indirect Access Licenses: These address scenarios where third-party applications or interfaces access SAP data without a human directly logging into SAP.
-SAP terms this “Digital Access” in S/4HANA.
+- Indirect Access Licenses: These address scenarios where third-party applications or interfaces access SAP data without a human directly logging into SAP.
+SAP refers to this as “Digital Access” in S/4HANA.
 Under traditional rules, if an external system creates or reads SAP records, those actions still require licensing.
 For example, if a CRM system or e-commerce platform updates SAP ECC in the background, the interacting parties must be licensed via named users or SAP’s digital access documents.
 SAP’s policy is that any individual or system using SAP functionality – even via an external interface – needs a license (either a named user or an appropriate indirect use license).
 Indirect usage is a common blind spot and can result in license compliance issues if not accounted for.
 (Notorious cases like the “Diageo” lawsuit illustrated the penalties for unlicensed indirect use.)

-Why these types matter for consolidation: In a global multi-system SAP environment, you must holistically account for all three license types.
 A single person might consume a named user license and indirectly trigger engine metrics (e.g., creating a sales order that counts toward an engine license).
-Consolidation means ensuring each person or metric is counted once at the appropriate level rather than redundantly across systems.

 Multi-System SAP Landscapes and Duplication Challenges